 - Open food or drink containers

-- Flammables (such as gas cans)
+- Flammables (such as gas cans) and vehicle batteries

 - Strollers, grocery carts, etc. that are too large to fit between the rows of seats